Samuel Stalnaker: First homestead on the Holston River

 Dr. Thomas Walker writes in his journal that in April 1748, he met Stalnaker, then on his way to visit the Cherokees between the Reedy Creek settlement and the Holston River.
-Stalnaker was working as a trader with the Indians of southern Ohio, Kentucky, and the Carolinas, and was already an experienced trader and hunter.
-In November 1749 he and his wife Susanna had a son, Samuel, and then moved even further west to the Holston River, (near present-day Chilhowie, Virginia).
-This area was owned by James Patton personally, and was referred to as "Indian Fields" in James Patton's will, dated 1 September, 1750: "Tract called Spring Hill; 3,000 acres on which Saml.
-Stalnaker and others is living, known by name of Indian Fields, on waters of Holston's river, a branch of the Missisipio."
+Stalnaker had established a trading post and traded with the Indians of southern Ohio, Kentucky, and the Carolinas, and was already an experienced trader and hunter.
+In November 1749 he and his wife Susanna had a son, Samuel, and then moved even further west to the Holston River, (near present-day Chilhowie, Virginia), referred to in James Patton's will as a "tract of land of about 5,000 acres on which Samuel Stalnaker lived."

 On 23 March 1750, Dr. Walker and his associates again met Stalnaker on the middle fork of the Holston River, on the north side, just a few miles above its junction with the South Fork, and helped him to build a cabin there.
 Walker himself states in his journal: "March 23rd, we kept down the Holston River about four miles and camped; then Mr. Ambrose Powell and I went to look for Samuel Stalnaker, who I had been informed was just moved out to settle.
 We found his camp, and returned to our own in the evening.
 Mar.
 24th, we went to Stalnaker's, helped him to raise his house and camped about a quarter of a mile below him."

-At the time, Stalnaker was Virginia's westernmost colonial settler.
-His route to the Cherokees, with whom he was trading for skins and furs at the time, was a passage through the mountains later to be named the Cumberland Gap by Walker, in honor of Prince William, Duke of Cumberland, son of King George II of Great Britain.
+Stalnaker was Virginia's westernmost colonial settler.
+His route to the Cherokees, with whom he was trading for skins and furs at the time, was a passage through the mountains later to be named the Cumberland Gap by Walker, in honor of Prince William, Duke of Cumberland, son of King George II of Great Britain.Stalnaker acted as a guide and Indian liaison to Walker and his crew leading them through the treacherous path to the lands west so that they could chart the then unknown territory.
 In May 1750, Stalnaker was listed as "Saml.
-Stanlick" on a road crew from Ezekiel Calhoun's to Wood's River and then to the South Fork of the Roanoke.
-This road opened up traffic and commerce, inviting an influx of settlers from other parts of colonial Virginia, and Stalnaker decided to open a tavern to take advantage of the growing activity.
+Stanlick" as part of a team to build roads from Ezekiel Calhoun's to Wood's River and then to the South Fork of the Roanoke.
+This road opened up traffic and commerce, inviting an influx of settlers from other parts of colonial Virginia, and Stalnaker decided to open a tavern and hotel alongside his trading post to take advantage of the growing activity.

-On 21 November 1752, Samuel qualified as a captain of foot in the Virginia militia, then under the command of the newly-commissioned Major George Washington.
+On 21 November 1752, Samuel qualified as a captain of foot in the Virginia militia, then under the command of the newly commissioned Major George Washington.